List of Cross Ange characters: Empire of Misurugi

 The youngest daughter of the Misurugi royal family and Ange's younger sister.
 She is a paraplegic who lost the use of her lower extremities which was a result of the accident that she sustained when she fell off a horse while riding with Ange many years ago, Ange blames herself for it and promises that she will protect her, she uses mana powered floating chair to move around.
 The shock of learning the truth about her sister causes her to faint.
 It is hinted that she was the one who assisted Momoka in locating Ange as she later tries to secretly contact her using her mana asking her whether or not she has found Ange yet but was "caught and taken away" before Ange could speak to her.
-This is later revealed to be a trick to lure Ange back home so that Sylvia can exact revenge on her sister.
+This is later revealed to be a trick to lure Ange back home so that Sylvia can exact revenge on her sister despite the fact their parents knew and protected Ange.
 She later discovers Liza's secret and is captured by her.
-After learning from Riza that Julio hanged their father and Embryo was the one who killed her brother, Sylvia has started to regain parts of her original personality, starting with crying over the event and regretting her actions.
+After learning from Riza that Julio was the one who killed their father which Sylvia was blind over the fact (and in English dub Embryo was the one who killed her brother), Sylvia has started to regain parts of her original personality, starting with crying over the event and regretting her actions.
 Eventually, Ange faces Sylvia one last time and reveals Sylvia's wounds have been healed and that she did not attempt to walk because of the trauma, forcing her sister to walk once again.
 At that moment, Sylvia deeply regrets her hatred towards Ange.
 After the end of the war, with her world deprived of the Light of Mana and torn apart by chaos and anarchy, her helpless personality disappears and she leads a squad of survivors within the ruins of the now-leaderless Misurugi defending people from marauders.